 This checklist will help you to improve the design, migration, implementation, and maintenance of your SAP landscapes on Google Cloud using databases other than SAP HANA.
-These tips have been suggested by Google Cloud Support and the Professional Services Organization (PSO) to enable scalable, production-ready enterprise workloads.
+These tips have been suggested by Cloud Customer Care and the Professional Services Organization (PSO) to enable scalable, production-ready enterprise workloads.

 As you go through the checklist, take into account your own business needs.
 If you make choices that differ from what we've recommended, keep track of those differences for later tasks in the checklist.

 Click on a checklist item to see more information and click the box when you complete a task.

 - We recommend that you do not deploy multiple databases on the same VM in a production environment.
 Instead, distribute your databases across multiple VMs to isolate resource consumption and avoid contention.

 Avoid running other applications on the same VM instance as the database.